Snedashkovsky/on-chain-registry/milestones.md

 Create a DAO and transfer control to it.

 ## 5. OCR webApp
-Develop webApp with interactive queries to OCR contracts and charts (Issue #27)
+Develop webApp with interactive queries to OCR contracts and charts [#27](https://github.com/Snedashkovsky/on-chain-registry/issues/27)

 ## 6. Add updating metadata from other chains by interchain queries